hms-networks/flexy-thingworx-connector/import/README.md

 tagValue: The new value of the tag.
 ewonUsername: The username used to login to the Ewon.
 ewonPassword: The password used to login to the Ewon.

+### GetMostRecentDataEntry
+Gets the most recent data entry from the data stream.

+<b>NOTE:</b> GetMostRecentDataEntry is the only service not located on the ConnectorHost.
+Instead, it is available on every stream created by the ConnectorHost.

+Returns: An infotable with one row, which is the most recent data entry.

 ## Properties